Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Analyze the content of the model’s answer

-See if Semly generated recommendations for this area, if not, generate 2–3 pieces of content for this topic
+Check if Semly generated recommendations for this area, and if not, generate 2–3 pieces of content for this topic

 Actions can include: